SpaceAIForum/space-ai-forum/index.md

 - Communications, compression, and federated methods
 - LLMs and agents for ops and ground tools
 - Data pipelines from lab to orbit and surface
-- Science applications such as EO analytics, planetary science pipelines, mission science planning, and data assimilation
+- Science applications in EO and planetary pipelines
+- Mission science planning and data assimilation
 - Ethics, safety, policy, and standards for AI in space

 ## Author kit